AvengingSyndrome/bookreviewblog/posts/2016-03-30-Annihilation.markdown

 liked: Yes
 editor: Emily
 author: Andrew
+description: This is a seriously creepy sci-fi post apocalypse novel that follows a biologist on expedition into Area X. Her expedition runs into the tower.
+A mysterious living structure embedded into the ground.
+Who is producing the writing on the wall?
+Why does it seem alive?
 ---
 <img src="/images/annihilation.jpg" style="float: right; margin: 10px; width:200px;" />
 This is a seriously creepy sci-fi post apocalypse novel that follows a biologist on expedition into Area X. Her expedition runs into the tower.
 A mysterious living structure embedded into the ground.
 Who is producing the writing on the wall?
 Why does it seem alive?